-- The Nivo 5M is smaller and lighter than the NPL 352.
-Under ideal conditions the maximum measured distance. - Under ideal conditions, the maximum measured distance is 900 ft for reflectorless mode. - The Nivo 5M uses two batteries, which allows for replacing batteries without turning the total station off. - There is only one face (display/keyboard).
-The display and keyboard layout is the same as the NIPL 352 - and keyboard layout is the same as the NPL-352.

-There is no plate level bubble.
-Instead, the electronic bubbles must be used to fine level the instrument.
+- Under ideal conditions, the Nivo 5M is capable of a maximum measured distance of 900 ft in reflectorless mode. - The Nivo 5M uses two batteries, which allows for replacing batteries without turning the total station off. - The display and keyboard layout is the same as the NPL-352. - The Nivo 5M has no plate level bubble.
+Instead, the level compensators must be used to fine level the instrument.
 There is still a circular level (bull's eye level) for initial leveling.